FAQ & Answers

 Depending on the type of surgery procedure you undergo, you may be admitted overnight at a hospital or a nursing facility center.
 Alternatively, you may be stable to go home so long as you have someone to care for you.
 Your vision will also be blurry for several days after surgery because of the medications that were placed on your eyes, as well as, eyelid swelling.
 Wear your dark sunglasses or keep your eyes covered on the way home to avoid bright sun irritation.
 Have someone reliable, preferably a family member or close friend bring you to surgery and from surgery.
 This person should be available to stay and assist you the night after surgery.
 If you don’t have such a person, please let us know in advance so that we can recommend several available after-care facilities or caretakers to you.

 The recovery from eye surgery is usually well tolerated by most patients.
-Most patients end up going home the same day of the surgery.
-Those that do go home can do if they are stable, have no evidence of active bleeding and pain, as long as they have someone to help care for them.
+Most patients end up going home the same day of surgery, as long as they are stable, have no evidence of active bleeding and pain, and have a caretaker with them for the first 24 hours.

 Pain is controlled well with pain medications that we prescribe to you.
 It is important to continue icing throughout the first few days after surgery since this not only helps control the pain but also improve the swelling.